How do I find answers to questions about the insurance the University offers students?

 It depends.
-If you have the student health insurance plan offered by Georgetown it is YOUR insurance, not your parents, and bills and statements should come directly to you, unless you have your home address as the default.
-If you are insured under your parents plan then they will receive a statement of services, an “explanation of benefits” letter that may well detail the tests done.
+If you have the student health insurance plan offered by Georgetown it is YOUR insurance, not your parents.
+Bills and statements should come directly to you, unless you have your home address as the default.
+If you are insured under your parents plan, then they will receive a statement of services, an “explanation of benefits” letter, that may well detail the tests done.
 It is difficult for us to predict how much information will be shared with each insurance policy.
-If you want complete confidentiality you can pay for the visit & testing out of pocket and insurance will not be used.
+If you want complete confidentiality, you can pay for the visit and testing out of pocket and insurance will not be used.

 If I don’t want to use insurance, how much would STI testing cost completely out of pocket?

-If you are a return patient the office visit could cost up to $153 (all charges are as of 11/2016) If you are a new patient the office visit could cost up to $227 There is an additional charge for labs: HIV - $20, Syphilis - $10, Gonorrhea - $35, Chlamydia - $35, Hep C AB - $40, Hep B S AB Quantitative $15, *there is also a $21 fee to draw your blood
+If you are a return patient the office visit could cost up to $153 (all charges are as of 11/2016).
+If you are a new patient, the office visit could cost up to $227.
+There is an additional charge for labs: HIV - $20, Syphilis - $10, Gonorrhea - $35, Chlamydia - $35, Hep C AB - $40, Hep B S AB Quantitative $15, and there is also a $21 fee to draw your blood

 What if I can’t afford the cost of STI screening?